Cover for Ronald Gary Wallace's Obituary

 Bryan James Wallace

-Gary lived a lifetime of membership and service in the Church of Jesus Christ of Latter Day Saints, always accepting callings.
-He has learned much and served as ward clerks, in bishoprics, stake high councils, Boy Scout Master, gospel doctrine teacher, stake Seventies Quorum President in the Monterey Bay and Morgan Hill, California Stakes, and ward mission leader for 10 years (working with 72 young missionaries assigned to the Salinas, California Ward over those years of fun service).
+Gary lived a lifetime of membership and service in the Church of Jesus Christ of Latter-day Saints.
+He always accepted callings.
+He learned much and served as ward clerks, in bishoprics, stake high councils, Boy Scout Master, gospel doctrine teacher, Stake Seventies Quorum President in the Monterey Bay and Morgan Hill, California Stakes, and ward mission leader for 10 years (working with 72 young missionaries assigned to the Salinas, California Ward over those years of fun service).
 The last year and a half of his life, Gary and his wife served as service missionaries for the Adaptive Needs Seminary at the Ridgeline High School Seminary building.
-He will be remembered as the "satellite man", setting up audio/visual for the Salinas Ward for every General Conference, stake Relief Society, or Young Men/Young Women conferences for several decades, recording everything on video cassettes for the ward library.
+He will be remembered as "The Satellite Man," setting up audio/visual for the Salinas Ward for every General Conference, Stake Relief Society, or Young Men/Young Women conferences for several decades, recording everything on video cassettes for the ward library.
 He volunteered and loved it.
-He served the last one and a half years of his life (ages 79, 80) as a service missionary, alongside his wife, Teresa.

 Gary passed on Sunday, April 19, 2026, after watching sacrament meeting on Zoom and listening to "Come Follow Up" on BYU TV.

-Gary will be greatly missed- Heaven is richer and Earth poorer at his passing.
+Gary will be greatly missed -- Heaven is richer and Earth poorer at his passing.

 A funeral service for Gary will be held on Saturday, April 25, 2026, at 2:00 pm, at the Hyrum 15th Ward meeting house, 455 East 100 South, Hyrum, Utah.
 A viewing will be held prior to the service from 12:30 to 1:30 pm at the church.
 An additional viewing will be held on Friday, April 24, 2026, from 6:00 to 8:00 pm at the Hyrum 15th Ward meeting house, 455 East 100 South, Hyrum, Utah.
-The interment will be at Hyrum City Cemetery.
+The internment will be at Hyrum City Cemetery.

-Visits: 36
+Visits: 678

 This site is protected by reCAPTCHA and the